-Stratified vocational advice intervention plus usual case management
+Stratified vocational advice intervention plus usual case management (SVAI)

-The participants in the SVAI arm were offered vocational advice and case management from trained physiotherapists in addition to UC.
-Participants stratified in the medium-risk/low-risk group were offered up to two telephone sessions.
-Participants stratified in the high-risk group were offered up to four sessions, the first by telephone and the remaining by telephone or face-toface, including an optional workplace meeting.
+The participants in the SVAI arm were offered vocational advice and case management from trained physiotherapists in addition to usual case management.
+Participants stratified in the medium/low risk group were offered up to two telephone sessions.
+Participants stratified in the high-risk group were offered up to four sessions, the first by telephone and the remaining by telephone or face-to-face, including an optional workplace meeting.
 The first session was delivered shortly after random allocation and the treatment stopped by week 26 of the sick leave period or if the participant had returned to their contracted work hours for four consecutive weeks.
-The sessions involved the provision of evidencebased advice on the management of musculoskeletal conditions, supportive problem-solving to overcome modifiable obstacles for return to work, collaborative goal setting and the development and implementation of a return-to-work action plan.
+The sessions involved the provision of evidence-based advice on the management of musculoskeletal conditions, supportive problem-solving to overcome modifiable obstacles for return to work, collaborative goal setting, and the development and implementation of a return-to-work action plan.
 The physiotherapists were also supposed to facilitate collaboration and coordination with stakeholders and signposted to additional services where necessary.
-A comprehensive description of the SVAI intervention is provided in the published process evaluation.21
+A comprehensive description of the SVAI intervention is provided in the published process evaluation.[21]